abiya005/LOGIN_PAGE/README.md

 Json packages updated.
 Errors are corrected
 Running successfully
-Updates to the code will be made soon. drastic changes using react.
+drastic changes using react.
 Project will get over soon.
 exams coming up soon